Santa’s real little helpers

 The busiest time of the year for delivery drivers is (unsurprisingly) Christmas, when they will deliver an expected 100 million parcels.
 That’s four times as many deliveries as there are households in the UK!

-Over the past year, The Van Insurer has provided almost 8,500 van insurance quotes to delivery drivers who choose ‘carriage of goods for hire or reward’ as their usage type, the most common usage for couriers.
+Throughout 2017, The Van Insurer provided around 8,500 van insurance quotes to delivery drivers who chose ‘carriage of goods for hire or reward’ as their usage type, the most common usage for couriers.

 The government’s National Travel Survey revealed that in 2015, the average motorist drove 7,900 miles and according to our quote data, the average annual mileage for a delivery driver is 14,619,